 Tickets for home games initially go on sale to Club Members approximately three weeks before each game.
 Club Members have an exclusive 7 day period to book their tickets ahead of general sale.
 During the priority period Members can book up to nine tickets each, this includes a maximum of three tickets in the Members East Family Area (must include a concession).

-For high profile home fixtures, tickets may be sold in the following order of priority; Gold Members and International Members followed by, Silver Members.
-The number of tickets available to purchase may be restricted.
+For high profile home fixtures, tickets may be sold in the following order of priority; Platinum and Gold Members followed by, Silver Members.
 Members who purchase additional tickets will be responsible for the conduct of those fans they have purchased tickets for.

 Tickets for cup competitions are priced on a match-by-match basis and are allocated as follows: Season Ticket Holders have a priority period to purchase their own seats.